Royal Academy of Arts: Michelangelo's Taddei Tondo

-The most prized possession of the Academy's collection is Michelangelo's Taddei Tondo, left to the Academy by Sir George Beaumont.
+A prized possession of the Academy's collection is Michelangelo's Taddei Tondo, left to the Academy by Sir George Beaumont.
 The Tondo is usually on display in the Collection Gallery, which opened in May 2018.
-Carved in Florence in 1504–1506, it is the only marble by Michelangelo in the United Kingdom and represents the Virgin Mary and child with the infant St John the Baptist.
+Carved in Florence in 1504–1506, it is the only marble by Michelangelo in the United Kingdom and represents the Virgin Mary and child with the infant Saint John the Baptist.

 War memorials

 In the entrance portico are two war memorials.
 One is in memory of the students of the Royal Academy Schools who fell in World War I and the second commemorates the 2,003 men of the Artists Rifles who gave their lives in that war with a further plaque to those who died in World War II.